atenearesearchgroup/MBTUsingPrePostconditions/README.md

-# Tool for the automatic generation of exhaustive test suites using pre- and postconditions
+# Automatic generation of exhaustive test suites using pre- and postconditions

 ## Overview